matrix-org/synapse/docs/specification.rst

      step 2.

 As each home server may have different ways of logging in, the client needs to know how they should login.
-All distinct login stages MUST have a corresponding ``'type'``.
+All distinct login stages MUST have a corresponding ``type``.
-A ``'type'`` is a namespaced string which details the mechanism for logging in.
+A ``type`` is a namespaced string which details the mechanism for logging in.

 A client may be able to login via multiple valid login flows, and should choose a single flow when logging in.
 A flow is a series of login stages.
 The home server MUST respond